dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

+From this code snippet you can see that we configure the workflow directly inside its initializer.
+Each of the two workflow steps is configured with a Swift closure that accepts the actionable item and the value as parameters (or only the actionable item for the first step) and returns an observable emitting a tuple in form of `(NextActionableItemType, NextValueType)`.

+Under the hood, the workflow executes the closure and subscribes to the returned observable.
+During each step, the worflow waits until the observable emits the first value and then switches to the next step.

-## Integrating the waitForLogin step at the Root scope
+## Integrating the `waitForLogin` step at the `Root` scope

 The `RootInteractor` already conforms to the `RootActionableItem` protocol.
 Now, we just need to make the `RootInteractor` compile by providing the required implementations.

-First, we'll implement the protocol's `waitForLogin` method in the `RootInteractor`.
-Each scope's interactor is always the actionable item for that scope.
+First, we'll implement already declared `waitForLogin` method in the `RootInteractor`.
+It's a responsibility of an interactor to serve as the actionable item for a RIB.

-Because the "wait for login" action is asynchronous, it's best we use Rx for the implementation.
-We first declare a `ReplaySubject` constant that holds the `LoggedInActionableItem` in the `RootInteractor`:
+Waiting for login is an asynchronous operation.
+To implement it, we will use a reactive subject.
+First, let's declare a `ReplaySubject` constant that holds the `LoggedInActionableItem` in the `RootInteractor`.

 ```swift
 private let loggedInActionableItemSubject = ReplaySubject<LoggedInActionableItem>.create(bufferSize: 1)
 ```

-We use a `ReplaySubject` because once we are logged in, we don't really want to wait for the "next" login, but simply replay the "existing" login.

-Next, we return this subject as an `Observable` in our `waitForLogin` method.
-As soon as we have a `LoggedInActionableItem` emitted from the `Observable`, our workflow's step of waiting for the user to login is completed.
-Therefore, we can move onto the next step with the LoggedInActionableItem as our actionable item type.
+Next, we need to return this subject as an `Observable` in our `waitForLogin` method.
+As soon as we have a `LoggedInActionableItem` emitted from the `Observable`, our workflow's step of waiting for the user to log in is completed.
+Therefore, we can move onto the next step with the `LoggedInActionableItem` as our actionable item type.

 ```swift
 // MARK: - RootActionableItem